Volunteer Training

 To make a selection, just press the touchscreen with the numbers matching the item cards they wish to donate.

-Giving Machines accept debit/credit cards (Visa, Mastercard, Discover, and American Express) via tap or swipe (chip readers do not work) and mobile payments (Apple Pay, Google Pay, and so on).
+Giving Machines accept debit/credit cards (Visa, Mastercard, Discover, and American Express) via tap or inserting the card, and mobile payments (Apple Pay, Google Pay, and so on).
 Upon checkout, donors have the opportunity to cover credit card fees (3%) if they desire.
 Otherwise, the Church will cover those fees.

 Patrons must select their items, then they can pay.
 If someone needs help, you can help them check out, but confirm the donation amount before checking out and let donors handle their payment to avoid liability.